thoelf/Linux-Stream-Player/server_install.md

 cd into .../camilladsp-\<version number\>/target/release

-## Downloading the binary file - alt 2
+## Getting the binary file - Alt 2: Download an already compiled file
 Download the compiled program file with this command:<br/>
 ```wget https://github.com/HEnquist/camilladsp/releases/<the release of your choice>```